waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 - Input VCF file (should) suitably be annotated with ANNOVAR, and additionally with any other annotation software, e.g, VEP (https://www.ensembl.org/info/docs/tools/vep/index.html) if the user has a desire to get the full functionality of -f option (see below),

-- Same Human Reference Genome file should be used for MACARON which is practiced earlier for alignemnt and (or) to call variant sets.
+- Same Human Reference Genome file should be used for MACARON which is practiced earlier for alignemnt and (or) to call variant sets,

 - Versions of input VCF file, Human Reference Genome file and SnpEff database file should be the same (hg19 / GRCh37 = SnpEff GRCh37.75) or (hg38 / GRCh38 = SnpEff GRCh38.86).